-Although much about the early life of Héloïse d’Argenteuil (her “surname” is from the convent of St. Marie in Argenteuil where she spent much of her childhood and to which she would later return) has been lost to time, the same cannot be said of her adolescence and adulthood.
-She was probably born sometime in the last two or three years of the eleventh century or the very beginning of the twelfth and the circumstances of her upbringing have led some scholars believe that she was the daughter of a nun.
+Although much about the early life of Héloïse d’Argenteuil (her “surname” is from the convent of Sainte Marie in Argenteuil where she spent much of her childhood and to which she would later return) has been lost to time, the same cannot be said of her adolescence and adulthood.
+She was probably born sometime in the last two or three years of the eleventh century or the very beginning of the twelfth and the circumstances of her upbringing have led some scholars to believe that she was the daughter of a nun.

 While it’s not likely that Héloïse was Abélard’s intellectual equal (few people were) there can be little doubt that she was a precociously intelligent girl and would become a woman of great intellect.
-During her early education at the convent of St. Marie, she became fluent not only in Latin – the language of religion and scholarship – but in Greek and Hebrew as well.
+During her early education at the convent of Sainte Marie, she became fluent not only in Latin – the language of religion and scholarship – but in Greek and Hebrew as well.
 There’s evidence that as a teen, she achieved some recognition for her writing in the fields of grammar and rhetoric, the two other branches of classical philosophy.

 Sometime around 1115, Héloïse moved from the convent to Paris to live with her uncle, Fulbert, who was the canon of Notre Dame Cathedral and who hoped to further her intellectual achievements.
 As for Abélard, he was struck with something like love at first sight.
 According to his own recounting he immediately determined he would seduce her.